IainPHay/PandaSensePro/README.md

 And a second one which does much more:

-panda_sense_pro_01.00.00.00_UK-date-proofreading-fonts-v8-final.bin fixes the UK date, fixes typographical errors and correct the units to be correct SI units:
+panda_sense_pro_01.00.00.00_UK-date-proofreading-fonts-v8-final.bin fixes the UK date, fixes typographical errors and correct the units to be better represented although still not strictly SI:

 DD-MM-YYYY HH:MM on the dashboard
 DD-MM-YYYY on the screensaver